ibrahimdemir792/gr7jproject/README.md

 ```
 - initialize the parameters according to selected model L:34.
 - add or remove parameters from related lines according to Model parameters count.

+## RUN DIRECTORY
+- To run test, run commands from test directory
+- To run data_converter, run commands from data directory